nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 - removes the need for distributed PKI infrastructure; by allowing endpoints to simply trust the spine PKI certificates
 - will provide essential diagnostic information about the movement of data with-in the NHS
 - will enable tracking of performance across the system
-- will provide a level of protection to provider systems from numerous potential issues (i.e. Distributed Denial of Service attacks)
+- will provide a level of protection to provider systems from numerous potential issues (for example, Distributed Denial of Service attacks)
 - will provide a central point to enable transaction based payments to data providers to be calculated

 ### Operating principle ###